llpeterson/applications/overlays.md

 intermediate node is usually sufficient to recover from Internet failures.

-Since RON is not designed to be a scalable approach, it is not possible to use RON to help random host A communicate with random host B; A and B have to know ahead of time that they are likely to communicate and then join the same RON.
+Since RON was not designed to be a scalable approach, it is not possible to use RON to help random host A communicate with random host B; A and B have to know ahead of time that they are likely to communicate and then join the same RON.
 However, RON seems like a good idea in certain settings, such as when connecting a few dozen corporate sites spread across the Internet or allowing you and 50 of your friends to establish your own private overlay for the sake of running some application.
+(Today, this idea is put to practice with the marketing name *Software-Defined WAN*, or *SD-WAN*.)
 The real question, though, is what happens when everyone starts to run their own RON.
 Does the overhead of millions of RONs aggressively probing paths swamp the network, and does anyone see improved behavior when many RONs compete for the same paths?
 These questions are still unanswered.

 All of these overlays illustrate a concept that is central to computer networks in general: *virtualization*.
 That is, it is possible to build